 What makes a mustelid?

 The word “mustelid” or “weasel” may give associations to something slender, smooth and short-legged.
-While it’s true for some of the more well-known species, properly describing their essence can be a whole different matter, as this is a diverse family of carnivorans whose members have adapted to a wide range of niches and environments.
+While it’s true for some of the more well-known species, properly describing their essence can be a whole different matter, as this is a diverse family of carnivorans and omnivores whose members have adapted to a wide range of niches and environments.
 This drastically affects the way these animals look and behave, so they don’t really have many traits in common as a result.

 To make things more complicated, many of their most striking traits are found in several other families within the order Carnivora in response to various types of evolution, like sharing a similar ecological function or keeping traits from an early ancestor they branched from.
 That’s not to say they don’t have any unique characteristics that sets them apart!

 • The anatomy is shaped by curves and gives an even, soft appearance without sharp angles and transitions between body parts.
 There’s no abdominal tuck like in canids, but a slight potbelly can occur.

 • Flattened skull with a large braincase and short facial region, elongate from the side and broad on top and from the front.
 There’s little to no dip where the forehead meets the nose bridge.